qoomon/maven-git-versioning-extension/README.md

 This extension will generate project versions, based on current **GIT branch** or **GIT tag**.

-ℹ **The pom files will not be modified, versions are modified in memory only.**
+ℹ &nbsp; **The pom files will not be modified, versions are modified in memory only.**

 ![Example](doc/MavenGitVersioningExtension.png)